zh1huang/tp/docs/DeveloperGuide.md

         * Cons: User is unable to `delete` or `edit` a singular item.

 ### Selling an item

-The sequence diagram below shows how selling items is implemented.
+The sequence diagram below shows how the feature of selling an item (SellCommand) is implemented.

 ![](diagrams/Implementation_SellItems.svg)

 1. When program invokes `SellCommand#execute()`, `SellCommand` object validates the itemID from user input by trying to